MaksimLozovskii/AI-IMAGE-RANKER/README.md

 - ❌ Yout UI was not approved, fix it using comments recieved

-## ✅ Read about the best coding practises and naming conventions
+## ✅ READ ABOUT THE BEST PRACTISES

 **For Frontend**
 BEM - **Block Element Modifier** is a practise for naming, designing and orgranising the elements on HTML / CSS pages for better readability and scalability.